darkhelmet/verboselogging/posts/respond_to-with-respond_glue-override-respond_to.md

 to generate the right paths (fancy\_widget\_path instead of widget\_path).

-But that’s no fun.
-Then you have all this duplicate code, and it’s still a pain to override methods in the Fancy and Weird Widget controllers since you can’t really call super, since there is that format.html and render call and they don’t exactly replace each other.
+But that's no fun.
+Then you have all this duplicate code, and it's still a pain to override methods in the Fancy and Weird Widget controllers since you can't really call super, since there is that format.html and render call and they don't exactly replace each other.
 Pain.
 And Suffering

 Who cares, because we have blocks.
 Tasty ruby blocks that when mixed